tobsirl/CompTIA-Linux-/README.md

 _fstab_

 A list of file systems to be mounted, their mount points, and any options that might be needed for specific file systems.

+_systemd.mount_

+Used to create an new mount unit to mount a file system.